YorkHe/Game0-Tilt-Escape/README.md

 2. Collision Detection

-    The collision detection of this game is quite difficult, because I have to detect the character with the maze itself.
+    I spent many time trying to figure out the correct method to detect the collision between the moving character and the maze wall.
 Under the guidance of TA, Mr. Osman, I decided to use index map to represent the maze, and the result is quite promising.

 3. Physical simulation of object collision